ADECruse/kingmaker-rebuild/copy.md

+1 Colour
+Kingmaker is all about colour and how it can serve you.
+Its depth, it's visual thickness, its energy sparks joy and we can't get enough of it.

 2 Story
 Our goal is to discover your story and how best to express it to the world.
 We strongly believe that bringing the emotional appeal of your story into your branding is a crucial part of your unique identity.
 This is what gets people through the door.